Quick Start

 hello

-Because SingularityCE runscripts are evaluated shell scripts, arguments can behave slightly differently than in Docker/OCI runtimes, if they contain expressions that have special meaning to the shell.
+Because SingularityCE runscripts are evaluated shell scripts, arguments can behave slightly differently than in Docker/OCI runtimes, in the event that they contain expressions that have special meaning to the shell.
 Here is an illustrative example:

 $ docker run -it --rm alpine echo "\$HOSTNAME"